chicio/chicio.github.io/_drafts/2018-10-28-clean-code-functions.md

 Do you see how much more readable and clear it is the second version of the `makeCircle` function?
 Yes, I can see it :sunglasses:

-#### **Have no side effects**
-This is a consequence of the fact that our function should **do one thing**: our function should not generate side effects when it is executed.
-In particular our functions should not:

-* create temporal coupling with other function by silently modifying states/other properties
-* use output arguments (inout parameters)

 #### **Command Query Separation**
 Let's see what Uncle Bob says about the command query separation: